drivendataorg/deon/examples/ethics.md

 ## B. Data Storage
 ------
- - [ ] B.1 Do we have a plan to protect and secure data (e.g., encryption at rest and in transit, access controls, access logs, and up-to-date software)?
+ - [ ] B.1 Do we have a plan to protect and secure data (e.g., encryption at rest and in transit, access controls on internal users and third parties, access logs, and up-to-date software)?
  - [ ] B.2 Do we have a mechanism through which an individual can request their personal information be removed?
  - [ ] B.3 Is there a schedule or plan to delete the data after it is no longer needed?